 Bikes are by their nature fairly versatile little beasts but some are designed for a specific purpose.
 Some are even designed to go across the snow.
-That said, one of the most normal bike purchases is for commuting, getting about on, getting a bit fitter, and just having fun.
+That said, one of the most normal bike purchases is for commuting, getting about, getting a bit fitter, and just having fun.

-The Right Hybrid Bike- What Should You Look For
+The Right Hybrid Bike- 12 Things To Look For

 Now, how do you go about choosing one?
 Because not all hybrids are created equal.
 Here’s a quick guide to knowing what to look for when you go searching